Skip to main content

 • “Deckbuilding roguelike kind of like Slay the Spire, but the story and mechanics center on hope, despair, balance, relationships, courage, and fear rather than combat.”

-• “One of the most unique deck builders I've ever played; the artwork and story throughout are well done, and some of the events are absolutely tragic.
-It's short but has a ton of replayability for a free-to-play game.”
+• “One of the most unique deck builders I've ever played; the artwork and story throughout is well done.
+Some of the events are absolutely tragic.
+It's short but has a ton of replayability for a free to play.”

 • “It is a story about nothing.”